Centre for Heritage, Arts and Textile: Co-Learn

 CHAT organizes three seasonal exhibitions each year, accompanied by a series of workshops and guided tours that align with the theme of each exhibition.

-The D. H. Chen Foundation Gallery features a permanent exhibition called Welcome to the Spinning Factory!. t offers experiential workshops conducted by former textile factory workers, as well as displays of cotton spinning artifacts, historical images, videos showcasing the spinning process, a memory bank of textile factory workers, and exhibits showcasing the history of the textile factory.
+The D. H. Chen Foundation Gallery features a permanent exhibition called Welcome to the Spinning Factory!.
+It offers experiential workshops conducted by former textile factory workers, as well as displays of cotton spinning artifacts, historical images, videos showcasing the spinning process, a memory bank of textile factory workers, and exhibits showcasing the history of the textile factory.
 The gallery space was designed by the award-winning architectural group Assemble and design company HATO.

 CHAT organizes a variety of events including workshops, talks, panel discussions, and seminars, with the aim of promoting textile culture, contemporary art, and design.
 These events target and collaborate with individuals from different communities and social groups.
 The workshops allow visitors to engage with textile materials and participate in creative activities such as making straight skirts, weaving bags, and upcycling textile artworks.
 The seminars invite designers, artists, curators, and scholars from diverse cultural backgrounds to exchange ideas and insights.
 In 2021, CHAT hosted an exhibition which featured the memory fabric by Laura Devendorf, 'A Fabric that Remembers'.
 A Thai textile artist Jakkai Siributr solo exhibition was hosted by CHAT in 2023, which offered a retrospective of the artist's work in the past two decades.
-In 2024 Spring, a group exhibition was hosted and it brought together contemporary art creations by 19 artists of Asian backgrounds.
+In spring 2024, a group exhibition was hosted and it brought together contemporary art creations by 19 artists of Asian backgrounds.